TylerRWard/Broadcast-Studio-Production-Planner/README.md

     * Then out this in your browser http://localhost:3000

-make sure to run this npm install bcrypt for encryption
+make sure to run this
+* npm install bcrypt for encryption
+* npm install express-session